 Through her past internships, studies, and travel experience, Emma is eager to continue her role at Religions for Peace International to learn how religion serves as a force of peace in the international arena.
 She hopes to use this experience to gain an appreciation for multi-religion common action.
 Emma is interested in pursuing a career in International Law, and is certain this opportunity with RfP will amplify her desire to generate peace.

-Mr. Jose Alberto Sanchez, Intern of Religions for Peace
+Mr. Jaiwon Lee, Intern of Religions for Peace